When Claim Charts Do More Harm Than Good For Patent Litigation and Licensing

 Functional claiming has had a checkered past.
 The current law dictates that means-plus-function limitations must be supported by identification of a “structure” from the patent specifications that performs the claimed function.
 The “structure” may take the form of physical components, systems, drawings or even algorithms discussed within the patent specifications.
 Failure to identify sufficient structure for an MPF limitation can lead the court to hold that claim indefinite – hence, it is strongly advised that the claim chart address means plus function language appropriately.

 Unless the infringement theory presented in the claim chart is airtight and clear as a day, ensure that the claim chart clearly spells out that to the extent the claims are not infringed literally, they are infringed under doctrine of equivalents.
-Most people would not explain the equivalents in the chart (the equivalence may not be entirely understood before significant fact discovery) – but a statutory statement on doctrine of equivalents pre-empts the argument later that the defendants were not given notice that the plaintiff was going to assert infringement under the doctrine.
+Most people would not explain the equivalents in the claim chart (the equivalence may not be entirely understood before significant fact discovery) – but a statutory statement on doctrine of equivalents pre-empts the argument later that the defendants were not given notice that the plaintiff was going to assert infringement under the doctrine.

 The same goes for indirect infringement.
 For method claims, sometimes the direct infringement may not be company accused of infringement – for example, the direct infringement may only occur when the company’s end users operate the product in certain ways.
 It is therefore important to analyze and address that the infringement by the company may be direct and/or indirect.